Can Your iPad Replace Your Laptop?

 Apple Pencil

-Compatibility varies by model.
-Make sure you choose the right one.
+Ideal for artists, note-takers, and students.
+Compatibility varies by model, so make sure you pick the right one.

 iPad vs Laptop: Which One Should You Choose?